tekgourou/tr-05-serverless-ipwhois/README.md

 ![image](img/upload_module_success.png)

-Now after a page refresh in your Cisco SecureX `Available Integration Modules` you should see the new module `Sans Internet Storm Center` available.
-Click on `+ New Module`
+Now after a page refresh in your Cisco SecureX `Available Integration Modules` you should see the new module `IP Whois` available.
+Click on `+ Add`

 ![image](img/securex_module.png)